cs130-w22/Group-B1/backend/docs/api.md

 POST /roommate/login
 ```

 This is used to retrieve the access token, which is needed for protected routes.
+This access token expires, so the user will need to be prompted to login again.

 Include the `username` and `password` in the request body.